 Alfalfa hay is high in calcium and so it should only be fed as an occasional treat in adult guinea pigs, as it can cause bladder sludge and possible bladder stones.
 However, this hay is beneficial for pregnant or nursing sows as the extra calcium and protein are passed onto the pups.

-It's also a great choice for piggies that are less than 6 months old to support their growing teeth and bones, and very young or elderly piggies who need to put on weight or are recovering from illness.
+Alfalfa hay is also great for piggies that are less than 6 months old to support their growing teeth and bones, and very young or elderly piggies who need to put on weight or are recovering from illness.

 Oat Hay

-Oat Hay is also known as wheat hay, it's golden/yellow in colour and thicker than other hays, with coarser stems (so not a great choice for bedding!).
-Oat hay is great to add variety or feed as a treat alongside your regular hay, as it's known to be higher in protein and fat compared to other types.
+Oat Hay is also known as wheat hay, it's golden/yellow in colour and thicker than other hay, with coarser stems (so not a great choice for bedding!).
+Oat hay is great to add variety or feed as a treat alongside your regular hay, as it's known to be higher in protein and fat.

 Ryegrass